Islandora/islandora_bagit/README.txt

 License
 =======

-Islandora BagIt is released under the GNU AFFERO GENERAL PUBLIC LICENSE, version 3.
+Islandora BagIt is released under the GNU GENERAL PUBLIC LICENSE, version 3.
 See LICENSE.txt for more information.